Learn the second most spoken language in the world – Learn Hindi

 Our day till noon is reserved for the language and cultural training.

 In the afternoon we drive to Sanganer.
-Sanganer is famous for its traditional textile printing and paper work.
-Paper making is practiced in the Kagazi Mohulla (paper area) and uses waste cotton and silk rags which are churned into a pulp, sieved, strained and dried.
+Sanganer is famous for its traditional textile printing and paperwork.
+Papermaking is practiced in the Kagazi Mohulla (paper area) and uses waste cotton and silk rags which are churned into a pulp, sieved, strained, and dried.
 The finished products are often speckled with gold and silver.
-This tradition work is exported all over the world.
+This traditional work is exported all over the world.

 Day 10 – Language & Cultural training in Jaipur / Visit a Local Bazar and a Hindu Temple